 SECTION 12.4 Ex-Officio Member.
-The Chairman shall be an ex-officio member of all committees of which he is not a regular member.
+The Chairman shall be an ex-officio member of all committees of which he/she is not a regular member.

 SECTION 12.5 Reimbursement.
 Any officer or committee shall be entitled to claim any just out-of-pocket cash disbursement for postage and other disbursements necessary in carrying out the duties of their office.
+Receipts are required to be submitted to get reimbursed for these expenses.
 In the event of any special assignment requiring any expenditure in excess of $50 they shall first seek the approval of the President.

 Nothing contained herein shall apply to the aforementioned expenses where a budget has been set and approved.